ATL-Flaneur/CoreWebApp/README.md

 Example:

 ```
 curl -X POST -H "Content-Type: application/json" -d '{"firstName":"Fred", "lastName":"Foobar", "age":42}' http://localhost:8080/adduser
 ```

-Users are internally assigned IDs starting with 0.
-A userlist with IDs for each user may be obtained with the *getusers* API.
-Returning the ID in the response to this call is omitted for simplicity in this demo but planned for the future.
+Users are internally assigned IDs starting with 0, and the API returns the ID assigned during successful user adds.
+This value is needed to later delete a user.

 ### /deluser